HotaruCMS/HotaruCMS/content/plugins/recent_visitors/readme.txt

 Description
 -----------
-With this plugin you can view a list of the last few registered users to visit your site.
+A widget that shows the most recent site members to have logged in.
+Includes a settings page that lets you edit the number of users, whether to display them as a list or inline, whether to use avatars, the avatar size, and user name.
+All user names and avatars link to user profiles, and the widget HTML is cached until the users table is next updated.

 Instructions
 ------------
 1. Upload the "recent_visitors" folder to your plugins folder.
 2. Install it from Plugin Management in Admin.
-3. Edit the recent visitors settings in Admin -> Recent Visitors
+3. Edit settings in Admin -> Recent Visitors
-4. There are CSS and language files in the plugin folder that you can customize if you want to.
+4. Enable the widget in Admin -> Widgets

 Changelog
 ---------
-v.0.2 2010/01/15 - Nick - Replace "lastlogin" with "lastvisit" for more up-to-date stats
+v.0.2 2010/01/15 - Nick - Replaced "lastlogin" with "lastvisit" for more up-to-date stats
 v.0.1 2010/01/12 - Nick - Released first version